ganemone/smart-njala-prototype/README.md

 Include basic documentation and adminstrative table settings from Ramp:

+- Create a copy or link of Ramp's `README.md` file, called `rampREADME.md`, in the top-level directory of this installation.
-- Create a copy or link of Ramp's `application/docs` directory, called `rampDocs` under the `docs` directory in this installation.
-For example, the following command from the `docs` subdirectory on a Unix/Linux/MacOS system would create an appropriate symbolic link:
+  Then create a copy or link of Ramp's `application/docs` directory, called `rampDocs`, under the `docs` directory in this installation.
+  Finally, create a copy or link of Ramp's `application/adminSettings` directory, called `rampAdmin`, under the `settings/Admin` directory.

+  For example, in the top-level directory (the one containing this `README.md` file) the following commands on a Unix/Linux/MacOS system would create an appropriate symbolic links:

+    ln -s ../ramp/README.md rampREADME.md
+    cd docs
     ln -s ../../ramp/application/docs rampDocs

-- Create a copy or link of Ramp's `application/adminSettings` directory, called `rampAdmin` under the `settings/Admin` directory in this installation.
-For example, from the `settings` subdirectory:
+    cd ../settings
     ln -s ../../ramp/application/adminSettings Admin/rampAdmin

-- Add the docs/rampDocs and settings/Admin/rampAdmin directories to your
+- If you are using git, add the rampREADME.md file and the docs/rampDocs and settings/Admin/rampAdmin directories to your `.gitignore` file.
-  `.gitignore` file if you are using `git`.

 Bring up a Njala Prototype version of Smart in a browser, using the following URL: